(Download CFMA Template) The Income Statement: Measuring Profit & Loss in Construction

 The process of preparing an income statement involves listing all your sources of revenue and expenses.
 You then calculate subtotals and arrive at the net income.
 The income statement includes several key components:

-• Sales/Revenue: This is the total income generated from your construction activities.
+Sales/Revenue: This is the total gross revenue generated from your construction activities.

-• Cost of Goods Sold (COGS): These are the direct costs related to the production or delivery of goods in a company.
+Cost of Goods Sold (COGS): These are the direct costs incurred related to the production or delivery of goods in a company, including labor, materials, and subcontractor fees.
+These direct costs are essential for accurately calculating COGS and understanding project profitability.

 Why Income Statements Matter